For annual operating expenses, seed, fertilizer, livestock, equipment

 Accuracy and Disclaimer

 This calculator provides loan payment estimates based on standard amortization and 2026 published FSA interest rates.
-Actual loan terms depend on your creditworthiness, collateral, farm plan, and lender requirements.
+Actual loan terms, eligibility, and approval depend on your individual financial situation, creditworthiness, collateral, and the lender's underwriting standards.
 FSA rates change monthly.
-Contact your local FSA office or agricultural lender for current rates and eligibility determination.
+The amortization schedule assumes all payments are made on time with no prepayments.
+Contact your local FSA service center or agricultural lender for current rates and personalized loan analysis.

 Conclusion